 evening nurse, and she obtained an order for the

 benedryl.
 Another example of failed communication,

-coming I suspect, from the habit of not listening to carefully
+coming I suspect, from the habit of not listening too

-to the patient.
-There I am in a narrow bed, with an IV
+it would feel to be them.
+There I am in a narrow bed,

-in my arm, and someone thinks it is possible to set another
+with an IV in my arm, and someone thinks it is possible to set

-machine next to me that has a mask and tubes and such.
+another machine next to me that has a mask and tubes and

 There was another similar event, which illustrates the central